-Perkasie Regional Authority meets at 150 Ridge Road, Sellersville, PA at 6:30 p.m. on the 3rd Tuesday of each month with intermittent Monday meetings.
+Perkasie Regional Authority meets at 150 Ridge Road, Sellersville, PA at 6:30 p.m. on the 2nd Monday of each month.

 Please visit our website at www.perkasieauthority.org for a list of all meeting dates

 Meetings are open to the public for questions or concerns.